Labor Relations

 • Right to Work: More than half of the states in the U.S. have enacted laws that prohibit union security agreements.
 In these states, CBAs may not require employees to become union members or pay a fee.

 Employers can also foster goodwill with labor representatives by establishing transparent and efficient procedures for handling disputes.
+Inaccurate information relayed between the two parties and documentation errors during negotiations can cause breakdowns in communication.
 LMS software can help with this by providing a central hub for communication and documents, providing the latest information on compliance requirements, and tracking progress and deadlines.
 These features have the added benefit of mitigating employers’ risks during labor disputes.

 Staying on the Right Side of the Law